-- For example, to find all subscribers who opened a message for the selected Campaigns but did not click a link, select DID for Sent Email and Open Email, DID NOT for Click on a Link, then select ALL for the match type.
+- For example, to find all contacts who opened a message for the selected Campaigns but did not click a link, select DID for Sent Email and Open Email, DID NOT for Click on a Link, then select ALL for the match type.

 - Deploy a campaign using this rule: Open the Deploy Campaign page and make selections to deploy a Campaign using the rule already selected.